5 Things I’ve Learnt Since Quitting Sneakers

-There’s many reasons why people leave the sneaker world behind.
+There are many reasons why people leave the sneaker world behind.
 For the most part, life gets in the way.
-A family, kids, commitments all take over from lining up for limited releases, sneaker crew meet-ups and ticking off that ever-growing list of grails.
+A family, kids and other commitments all take over from lining up for limited releases, sneaker crew meet-ups and ticking off that ever-growing list of grails.

 I recently caught up with a good friend of mine who’s found himself in retirement from the sneaker game, to shed some light on his post-sneaker addiction.